 • clean surfaces with wet cloths and special vacuums

-• storing nanomaterials:
+• store nanomaterials:

 • in completely sealed, closed and labelled tanks or double packaging